refi64/croft/README.md

 bottom.
 Due to the large size of the Chromium sources, this will also delete any previous Chromium build directories left over in your Flatpak cache before it starts.

+## Usage on arm64 hosts

+Chromium's default prebuilt toolchains, which required to generate the FFmpeg config, only run on x64, so a custom-built toolchain needs to be used.
+You can set `use-custom-ffmpeg-toolchain: true` in the project configuration and run `croft build-ffmpeg-toolchain` in order to build a separate copy of the Chromium build toolchain for use in generating the FFmpeg config.
+After that, `croft generate-ffmpeg-config` will automatically use the new toolchain.